 Yes they can, but figures suggest that reoccurrence is less common with modern treatments.
 It is beneficial to have regular checks after varicose vein treatment so that if new varicose veins do develop they can be treated early (often with injections/sclerotherapy).

-For spider veins on the legs, sclerotherapy is usually more effective than laser and an assessment with our vein physician is recommended.
+For spider veins on the legs, sclerotherapy is usually more effective than laser light treatment.